catppuccin/vscode/README.md

 }
 ```

-### Catpuccin settings
+### Catppuccin settings

 Catppuccin for VSCode can be customized to your liking.
-If you like the Catppuccin colors, but feel that they are a bit too bright for working at night, customization got you covered!
+If you like the Catppuccin colors but feel that they are a bit too bright for working at night, customization got you covered!

 ```jsonc
 {